-In today’s post, we will cover the various known issues that can cause your Windows File Explorer to show high memory or CPU usage.
-By following these instructions, you are sure to be able to resolve your problem in Windows 10.
+In today’s post, we will cover the known issues that can cause your Windows File Explorer to show high memory or CPU usage.
+By following these instructions, you are sure to be able to resolve your problem in Windows 11 or Windows 10.

 Explorer.exe High Memory & CPU usage

-The explorer.exe high memory, disk or CPU usage issue can significantly affect the performance of your Windows 10 PC.
-The possible troubleshooting procedures that you can try in no particular order to fix this issue is as follows:
+The explorer.exe high memory, disk or CPU usage issue can significantly affect the performance of your Windows 11/10 PC.
+The possible troubleshooting procedures that you can try in no particular order to fix this issue are as follows:

 - Run System File Checker